-NCP1411 is a monolithic micropower high frequency Boost (step-up) voltage switching converter IC specially designed for battery operated hand-held electronic products up to 250 mA loading.
+NCP1417 is a monolithic micropower high frequency Boost (step-up) voltage switching converter IC specially designed for battery operated hand-held electronic products up to 200 mA loading.
 It integrates Synchronous Rectifier for improving efficiency as well as eliminating the external Schottky Diode.
-High switching frequency (up to 600 kHz) allows low profile inductor and output capacitor being used.
-Low-Battery Detector, Logic-Controlled Shutdown and Cycle-by-Cycle Current Limit provide value-added features for various battery-operated applications.
-The innovative Ring-Killer circuitry guarantees quiet operation in discontinuous conduction mode.
-With all these functions ON, the device quiescent supply current is only 9.0 μA typical.
-This device is available in the space saving compact Micro8TM package.
+High switching frequency (up to 600 kHz) allows use of a low profile inductor and output capacitor.
+Dual Low-Battery Detectors and Cycle-by-Cycle Current Limit provide value-added features for various battery-operated applications.
+With all these functions ON, the quiescent supply current is only 9.0 μA typical.
+This device is available in a space saving compact Micro8 $^{\text{\tiny{TM}}}$ package.